davebrown271/Microsoft-Movie-Analysis/README.md

 After doing a bit of research, the team was able to find data on the top distribution companies.
 One showed their box office total, ticket sales, and overall market share.
 The other gave the lifetime gross for each of the top 500 films of all time.
 Using this data, we evualated each of distribution company in order to find the most appealing partner for Microsoft.

-Please note, the Walt Disney Corporation was omitted from our findings because they own the movie studios and distribute their own films.

 #### Market Share
 Looking at one of the tables, we found that five distribution firms stood among the rest in total market share.
 These companies had the highest overall market share in the industry.
 ![graph1](./data/images/market_share_per_distributor.png)